Frequently Asked Questions

 Was Gometra cleared?

 During the Great Hunger of the 1840s, when the potato crop became diseased and rotted, the island was held by Isabel MacDonald (née Campbell) and her daughter, also called Isabel MacDonald.
 No one is known to have died of hunger, but the island’s population fell rapidly by emigration.
 The MacDonald ladies are remembered with fondness locally and I have not found evidence that they evicted anyone, but I am still searching for primary sources.
 It is important to get this straight, so please let us know if you have insights.
-Their brother, Colonel MacDonald of Inch Kenneth, who helped with the management of Gometra, was commended by the Glasgow Relief Board for his humanity and kindness.
+Their brother, Colonel MacDonald of Inch Kenneth, who managed Gometra at the time, was commended by the Glasgow Relief Board for his humanity and kindness.

 Are babies born on Gometra?